Climbing the Highest Mountain In Europe for SOS Children’s Village Moscow

 Trekking in Nepal

 I spent time trekking all over Nepal back in 2017.
-Seeing first hand how underdeveloped the country was, and the lack of resources available for children in remote mountain villages really prompted me to want to make a difference in the local communities in which I was traveling to, which eventually lead me to launching Project 43324.
+I saw first hand just how underdeveloped the country was, and the lack of resources available for children in the remote mountain villages which really prompted me to act.
+I wanted to make a difference in the local communities in which I was traveling to, which eventually lead me to launching Project 43324.